seia-soto/clubhouse-api/README.md

 ## `client.getStatic(url)`

-`client.getStatic` method will return a `node-fetch` agent which having essential headers to query static files.
+`client.getStatic` method will return a `cross-fetch` agent which having essential headers to query static files.
 For example, you can download profile picture safely by using this method.

 ```js